SiouxsieAsylum/Reci-p-2.0/LOG.md

 - refactor nav and edit styles
 - add logout functionality

-## 11/26/17 1315 steve and oz nav register button change
+## 11/26/17 1315 steve and oz
 - register button doesn't show up on left side of login div when register is selected
+- create fetch in MainDisplay to display data to RecipeList component